apache/incubator-graphar/docs/applications/spark.rst

   // use the DataFrame to generate GAR files writer.writeVertexProperties()

-See `Neo4j2GraphAr.scala`_ for the complete example.

-The information file for the this group of vertices looks like:
+The information file for the this group of vertices may look like:

 .. code:: Yaml